chax-at/transactional-prisma-testing/README.md

 It also enabled parallel test execution against the same database.

 ## Prerequisites
-* You are using <a href="https://github.com/prisma/prisma">Prisma</a> in your project.
+* You are using <a href="https://github.com/prisma/prisma">Prisma</a> 4.7.0 or later in your project.
 * You are using PostgreSQL (other DBs might work but have not been tested).
-* You are using Prisma 4.7.0 or later

 ## Usage
 Install the package by running